 In addition, a planner who’s based in the area you want to get married in will know the local venues and suppliers better.
 And should therefore, be able to give you better local knowledge.

 Once you’ve narrowed it down to a small number of planners who you like, then your next step is to make contact with them.
-If you already have a date for your wedding, then one of the first things you need to ask is if they are available on your wedding date.
+If you already have a date for your wedding, (or a good idea when you want it to be), then one of the first things you need to ask is if they are available on your wedding date.
 Most planners can only manage one wedding per date.

 Most planners offer a free initial consultation which is usually a face to face meeting.
 If they’re not local to you, they may suggest you have an initial chat via skype or facetime before arranging to meet.